Decent Homes Standard

-A Decent Home must meet the following criteria:
+A decent home must meet these criteria:

-- It has reasonably modern facilities and services
+- Have reasonably modern facilities and services

 Reasonable state of repair

-- one or more of the key building components are old and because of their condition need replacing or major repair, or
+- One or more of the key building components are old and because of their condition need replacing or major repair, or

-- two or more of the other building components are old and, because of their condition need replacing or major repair.
+- Two or more of the other building components are old and, because of their condition, need replacing or major repair.

 Key building components are:

-- external roofs
+- External roofs

-- roof structure and covering
+- Roof structure and covering

-- windows/doors
+- Windows/doors

-- chimneys
+- Chimneys

-- central heating boilers
+- Central heating boilers

-- gas fires
+- Gas fires

-- storage heaters
+- Storage heaters

-- electrics
+- Electrics.

 Other building components include kitchens and bathrooms.